-THE UNIVERSITY OF MELBOURNE ARCHIVES

-MEEDOONIVE NAME OF COLLECTION Fraser, John Malcolm (Rt Hon.)
-ACCESSION NO 105/34 CATEGORY ACTIVITY Community and Political, individuals Prime Ministers, Politicians, Farmers DATE RANGE 1983-1997 SIZE OF COLLECTION 0.5 m (1 carton) HISTORICAL NOTE John Malcolm Fraser was born in Toorak, Melbourne on 21 May 1930.
+THE UNIVERSITY OF MELBOURNE THE UNIVERSITY OF MELBOURNE ARCHIVES NAME OF COLLECTION Fraser, John Malcolm (Rt Hon.)
+ACCESSION NO 0 105/36 CATEGORY ACTIVITY Community and Political, individuals Prime Ministers, Politicians, Farmers DATE RANGE 1941-1989 SIZE OF COLLECTION 1 metres HISTORICAL NOTE John Malcolm Fraser was born in Toorak, Melbourne on 21 May 1930.
 His grandfather, Sir Simon Fraser (1832-1919), had emigrated from Canada in 1853, initially to work as a prospector, but later moving into business, farming and politics.
 He was elected to the Victorian Legislative Assembly in 1874 and later served as a delegate to the Australasian Federal Convention (1897-1898) and a senator representing the Free Trade Party (1901-1913).
 Malcolm's father, John Neville Fraser (1890-1962), studied law at the University of Oxford, but on his return to Australia concerned himself largely with his work as a pastoralist.
 In 1926, he married Una Woolf.
 Neville and Una had two children: Lorraine (1926-) and (John) Malcolm (1930-).
 The Fraser family lived at Balpool-Nyang near Moulamein in New South Wales before moving to 'Nareen', a station in western Victoria, in 1943.
 During this period Malcolm attended Tudor House School in New South Wales (1940-1943) and Melbourne Grammar (1944-1948).
 In 1949, he was admitted to the University of Oxford to study 'Modern Greats' (Politics, Philosophy and Economics).
 After graduating, Malcolm Fraser returned to Victoria and decided to embark on a political career.
 He succeeded in being elected as Liberal member for the seat of Wannon in western Victoria at his second attempt in 1955.
 A backbencher under Menzies for ten years, Fraser gained his first cabinet post as Minister for the Army under Prime Minister Harold Holt in 1966.
-He went on to become Minister for Education and Science (1968-1969 and 1971-1972) and Minister for Defence (1969-1971).
+He went on to become Minister for Education and Science